Blog vs. SEO-Optimized Blog

 -

-Google wants to rank reliable, helpful, and informative content.
-SEO blogs often answer informational questions, such as “who, what, why, how, etc.” questions.
+SEO blogs often answer informational questions, such as “who, what, why, how, etc.” Google wants to rank reliable, helpful, and informative content.

 How To Make Your Site SEO-Friendly With On-Page SEO

-On-page SEO includes all the things you control on your site:
+On-Page SEO are the elements you control on your site.
+These include:

 Meta or SEO descriptions and titles tell what the page is about.

-Using headings and subheadings helps organize content and improves readability.
+Headings and subheadings organize content and improve readability.

-Alt text for images helps with accessibility and search visibility.
+Alt text or “alternative text” for images helps accessibility and search visibility.

 Internal links guide people to other helpful pages.